-It has often been stated that languages are living, breathing things, they are ever evolving and changing to accommodate current trends and needs.
-One needs only to consider the numerous additions to the English language that arose from increasing computer and particularly Internet usage; reboot, blog and, of course sexting to mention just a few.
+It has often been stated that languages are living, breathing things, they are constantly evolving and changing to accommodate current trends and needs.
+One needs only to consider the numerous additions to the English language that arose from increasing computer and particularly Internet usage; reboot, blog and, of course, sexting to mention just a few.

 I thought that if you accept the ever-changing nature of language you should look back at some existing words and adapt them.

 For instance, considering what it does, a holster should really be a holdster; and given where they are, rafters would more appropriately be called roofters.

 While you’re at it, please do something about raise and raze; engineers and construction companies can raise a building to scrape the sky, then years later a demolition crew can raze it to the ground.
 Was there no imagination used at all, couldn’t you have come up with a different sounding word for one of them?
 Homophones with diametrically opposed meanings – not your best moment.

 If your criterion for acceptance as a new word is the number of people saying it I fear you will soon be adding Old-Timers Disease for Alzheimer’s as more and more people erroneously use that term; I trust you won’t succumb, but then you did accept fax for facsimile, much to the chagrin of English purists everywhere no doubt.